BrunoLevy/learn-fpga/FemtoRV/FIRMWARE/SPI_FLASH/README.md

 `mandelbrot.c` (still using `make mandelbrot.flash`).
 You will see how slow it is as compared to the version that runs from the BRAM !

+There is also `mandelbrot_float.c` that uses software floating point routines, and `tinyraytracer.c`.
+They are really super slow, but it is interesting to see that large programs can run on the IceStick directly from the SPI flash.

 Remaining issues
 ----------------
-I was interested to see if software floating point libs could be used on the SPI Flash (because they do not fit on BRAM).
-However, `mandel_float.c` does not work: it loops forever in the display initialization sequence (I do not know why, still investigating...)

 The segments of initialized read-write data cannot be properly mapped to memory: intialization data should be put in ROM (SPI flash), and